Music and memory: it aids language learning, helps injured brains remember, causes widespread brain activation and more…

 5. A unique musical hallucination

-The power of music on people’s memory is sometimes frightening.
+The power of the link between music and memory is sometimes frightening.

 A recent study from Frontiers in Neurology reported the case of a woman who, one night, suddenly began to hear music playing in her head, like a sort of internal, unstoppable jukebox (Vitorovic & Biller, 2013).
 The problem continued for months.